The Register® — Biting the hand that feeds IT

 Rather ill-advisedly, the Perl-programming guru (who's written several books on the subject) tried to prove his worth by running a password cracking package after he'd left in order to produce evidence that security practices had deteriorated since his departure.
 Instead of re-hiring Schwartz, as he hoped, Intel called in the police and he was charged with hacking offences.

 Schwartz was convicted of three counts of computer hacking in late 1995, sentenced to five years probation, and a 480 hour community service order.
 He was also ordered to pay Intel a fine of $68,000, as well as being obliged to stump up $170,000 in defence costs.
-Following an appeal, the restitution order was dropped in 2001 but the court declined to quash the conviction, which it sent back to the lower court to be re-examined.
+Following an appeal, the court declined to quash the conviction, which it sent back to the lower chamber to be re-examined.

 The lower court agreed to expunge this conviction last month (PDF) in a legal move that means Schwartz is no longer saddled with a criminal record, a status that's affected his ability to travel or work normally for more than a decade.